 When you experience dental damage or decay, you need to know who to call who can help you restore your smile quickly and effectively.
-At Dental Excellence in Towson, MD we provide custom dental crowns for patients to repair decayed, broken or failing teeth.
+At Dental Excellence, we provide custom dental crowns in Towson, MD for patients to repair decayed, broken or failing teeth.

 A dental crown is a prosthetic cap that sits on top of the foundational core of your natural tooth.
 Your dentist will have to remove a significant amount of enamel to make space for the prosthetic tooth.
 However, the dental crown procedure allows patients to maintain the tooth-root functionality from their natural tooth.
 This will allow them to avoid the need for a tooth extraction.